BatchClayderman/LaTeXChecker/README.md

 ## checkCite.py (LaTeXChecker v1.0)

-This script is used to check the LaTeX files without understanding them.
+This version of the script is used to check the LaTeX files without understanding them.

-The script will parse them using string search and regular expressions after reading all the TEX files in the target folder.
+The version will parse them using string search and regular expressions after reading all the TEX files in the target folder.

-This script will no longer be under maintenance.
+Since this version will no longer be under maintenance, it is recommended to use the latest version where the input is the main TEX file.

-You can still use this version of the script to handle the situation where the input is a folder if you wish to.
+You can still use this version of the script that may contain potential errors to handle the situation where the input is a folder if you wish to.

-Otherwise, it is recommended to use the latest version among all the afterward versions where the input is the main TEX file.

-## checkLaTeX.py (LaTeXChecker v1.1 - v1.9)
+## checkLaTeX.py (LaTeXChecker (``v1.0``, ``v2.0``))

-This script is used to check the LaTeX files, supporting complex structures.
+These versions of the script are used to check the LaTeX files with the main TEX file as the input, supporting complex structures.

-Here are some incomplete implementations based on baseline ideas.

-Starting from ``v1.1``, the input should be the main TEX file instead of a folder.
+Starting from these versions, the input should be the main TEX file instead of a folder.

+Here are some incomplete implementations based on some baseline ideas.

 ### v1.3